 The first step most people take is to get their reproductive hormones tested by their GP.

-The key hormones to have tested are oestrogen, progesterone, sex hormone binding globulin, and testosterone - even for women.
+The essential hormones to have tested are oestrogen, progesterone, sex hormone-binding globulin, and testosterone - even for women.

 However, while this test can be helpful, there are two limiting factors: